1 Introduction

 one at the end event.
 The two parts are separated by the

-stx:process-children
+stx:process-children element.

 <!-- Category: top-level --> <stx:options pass-through = "none"|"all"|"text" recognize-cdata = "yes"|"no" default-stxpath-namespace = uri-reference strip-space = "yes"|"no" output-encoding = string/>